Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 - To gain more popluarity with the fitness community through sales promotions and new products.
 - To give users a good experience finding top end products at a good price.
 - To to allow the site to be viewed on various devices like tablets, phones and desktop.
-- To give users the ability to manipulate their shopping bag and delete items they no longer want
+- To give users the ability to manipulate their shopping bag and delete items they no longer want.
-- Give users ability to update quantity of items in shopping bag
+- Give users ability to update quantity of items in shopping bag.
 -

 <br>